Amber Tamblyn

 Biography

-Amber Rose Tamblyn (born May 14, 1983) is an American actress and writer.
-She first came to national attention in her role on the soap opera General Hospital as Emily Quartermaine, followed by a starring role on the prime-time series Joan of Arcadia, portraying the title character, Joan Girardi for which she received Primetime Emmy and Golden Globe nominations.
-Her feature film work includes roles such as Tibby Rollins from the first two The Sisterhood of the Traveling Pants films (2005-2008), as well as Katie Embry in The Ring (2002), Aubrey Davis in The Grudge 2 (2006) and Megan McBride in 127 Hours (2010); she had an extended arc as Martha M. Masters in the medical drama series House.
-She also had a starring role as Jenny on season eleven of the CBS sitcom Two and a Half Men.
+Amber Rose Tamblyn (born May 14, 1983) is an American actress, author, poet, and film director.
+She first came to national attention in her role on the soap opera General Hospital as Emily Quartermaine, followed by a starring role on the prime-time series Joan of Arcadia, portraying the title character.
+Her feature film work includes roles in The Sisterhood of the Traveling Pants, The Grudge 2, The Ring, and 127 Hours; she had an extended arc as Martha M. Masters on the main cast of the medical drama series House.
+She also had a starring role on season eleven of the CBS sitcom Two and a Half Men.

 Read more...